silverstripe-archive/silverstripe-shibboleth/README.md

 # Shibboleth module

 This module is a wrapper around the [`SimpleSAML` thirdparty library](http://simplesamlphp.org/), providing federated authentication.
 It uses the `Authenticator` interface to expose a new `ShibbolethAuthenticator` that is integrated into the login screen.

-The module preconfigures and extends the `SimpleSAML` library, see "Modifications to SimpleSAML thirdparty library" below.
+**Caution: This module is just a light wrapper, and requires installation and configuration of the fairly complex thirdparty library (see [docs](http://simplesamlphp.org/docs/1.7/simplesamlphp-install)).**

 ## Requirements ##